 0x.
 For example, since 32 is , it will be represented in hexadecimal as

 Since one hexadecimal digit needs to represent up to the value 15 in decimal, we will use letters for some of the digits:

 The decimal number 47872 is represented as

 0xBB00 in hexadecimal.
 What is the decimal number 48000 in hexadecimal?

 As we saw in the previous question, 255 in hexadecimal is

 0xFF.
 This happens to be the maximum possible value that can be represented by 2 digits in hexadecimal.
 Recall that 255 in binary is

 0b11111111, which is also the maximum possible value that can be represented by 8 digits in binary.

-Same result.
-But if we concatenate the two decimal values, we get something completely different: 239057.
+We can see that concatenating the hexadecimal forms of 239 and 057 is equivalent to concatenating the binary forms.
+However, if we concatenate the two decimal values, we get something completely different: 239057.